-The chair of the board of directors evaluates the performance of the other board members according to criteria set by the Conseil d'administration, prepared by the Comité de gouvernance, d'éthique et de ressources humaines (governance, ethics and human resources committee).
-He or she is accountable to the Minister for decisions of the Régie de l'assurance maladie du Québec (RAMQ).
-The chair of the board of directors also fulfils any other responsibilities assigned by the Conseil d'administration.
+The chair of the board of directors evaluates the performance of the other board members according to criteria set by the board of directors, prepared by the Governance, ethics and human resources committee.
+He or she is accountable to the Minister for RAMQ decisions.
+The chair of the board of directors also fulfils any other responsibilities assigned by the board of directors.

 Members of the board of directors